Reducing energy requirements and using renewable energies

 Episode 2 of our video series «Das isch Arosa Lenzerheide», contains interesting information from Sami Lorez, Head of Technology at Lenzerheide Bergbahnen about the building services control system and the photovoltaic plants.
 For example, did you know that the heat output in Scharmoin is automatically reduced if the weather forecast is good?
 Or that the solar plants at the Motta and Urdenfürggli chairlifts produce enough energy to supply 16 single-family households for one year?

 GPS-controlled snow depth management

 Lenzerheide was the first ski area in Switzerland to introduce a GPS-controlled system to measure snow depth several years ago.
-Since the 2017/18 winter season, all snow groomers of Arosa Bergbahnen AG have also been equipped with a GPS device.
-This allows us to achieve maximum energy efficiency in preparing the slopes and to reduce the water used for snow-making.

 To build the snow depth measurement system, all slopes were surveyed exactly with a 3D laser scanner in summer.
 The snow groomers equipped with GPS compare their current position to the summer reference measurement in order to calculate the exact depth of the snow.
 This system enables the snow groomer drivers to distribute the snow much more efficiently and precisely across the slopes.
 This saves diesel when preparing the slopes.